Keyfactor/adoption-and-enablement-examples/Microsoft CA Cleanup Scripts/README.md

 Retrieve certs to delete only
 - .\DeleteCertificates_Denied.ps1 –scan

-Perform deletes based on previously ran "-Scan" and deletes the certs based on the data in the “CertsToDelete.txt” file.
+Perform deletes based on previously ran "–Scan" and deletes the certs based on the data in the “CertsToDelete.txt” file.
 It will not rescan the CA DB.
 - .\DeleteCertificates_Denied.ps1 –DeleteCerts

 Scans the CA DB for denied cert requests then delete the requests.
-- .\DeleteCertificates_Denied.ps1 –scan -Denied –DeleteCerts
+- .\DeleteCertificates_Denied.ps1 –scan –Denied –DeleteCerts

 Scans the CA DB for failed cert requests then deletes the requests.
 - .\DeleteCertificates_Failed.ps1 –scan –DeleteCerts

 ## Delete Failed Certificates Script
 This script is designed to delete failed certificates from the Microsoft CA database.
-This script will delete all failed certificates regardless of amount found.
+This script will delete all failed certificate requests regardless of amount found.
 ### Usage
 Case insensitive inputs.
 The order, of the parameters, does not matter:
 - -Scan : Scans for expired certificates to delete based on predefined certificate templates